 OCA Technical Specification

-Latest published version:
+- Latest published version:

-https://oca.colossi.network/specification/open in new window (Download as PDFopen in new window)
+https://oca.colossi.network/specification/ (Download as PDF)

-Author:
+- Author:

-Paul Knowles ( Human Colossus Foundation open in new window)
+Paul Knowles ( Human Colossus Foundation )

-Editors:
+- Editors:

 Ryan Barrett (Stratosoft LLC)

-Robert Mitwicki ( Human Colossus Foundation open in new window)
+Robert Mitwicki ( Human Colossus Foundation )

-Michal Pietrus ( ArgonAUTHs open in new window)
+Michal Pietrus ( ArgonAUTHs )

-Marcin Olichwiruk ( ArgonAUTHs open in new window)
+Marcin Olichwiruk ( ArgonAUTHs )

-Philippe Page ( Human Colossus Foundation open in new window)
+Philippe Page ( Human Colossus Foundation )

-Copyrights:
+- Copyrights:

-Human Colossus Foundation, EUPL v1.2 licence.
+- Human Colossus Foundation, EUPL v1.2 licence.

-Governance:
+- Governance:

 The Decentralised Semantics Working Group maintains the OCA specification at Human Colossus Foundation .
 Comments regarding this specification can be provided as issues on the official OCA Github .

-Contact:
+- Contact:

 Disclaimer